Trump’s age, health woes raise his risk for COVID-19 illness

 NEXT STEPS

-There’s no need yet for tests such as X-rays, but doctors likely will check him often for any difficulty breathing, coughing or other symptoms, Banach said.
+Doctors likely will check Trump often for any difficulty breathing, coughing or other symptoms, Banach said.

-No drugs are known to help for people with no or very mild symptoms; remdesivir and steroids have shown benefit for certain moderately and severely ill patients.
+No drugs are known to help for people with no or very mild symptoms.
+Remdesivir and steroids have shown benefit for certain moderately and severely ill patients and remdesivir is now being tested for patients in the early stages of COVID-19.

-Nevertheless, Dr. David Boulware, a University of Minnesota infectious disease specialist who has led studies of some coronavirus treatments, speculated that Trump’s doctors might try promising therapies being tested in studies now, such as antibody drugs or convalescent plasma — blood from COVID-19 survivors.
+Late Friday, Trump’s physician, Dr. Sean Conley, said the president had been given remdesivir at the military hospital.

-“More than likely, he’s going to get treated upfront,” Boulware said.
-“They’re not going to just sit around and watch to see if he gets sick.”
+Earlier, Trump was given an experimental antibody drug that’s currently in late-stage studies from Regeneron Pharmaceuticals Inc.

 RISK TO OTHERS